learn-co-students/swift-wwdc-badges-collections-ios-0616/README.md

 Alan Turing     | 204
 Michael Faraday | 205
 Grace Hopper    | 230
-**Hint:** *Charles Babbage's name is missing from this list.
+**Hint:** *A speaker's name is missing from this list.
 You'll need to handle this case in your code.*

 1. Create a dictionary instance in `Sandbox.swift` to hold this information in your code.
 The names should be keys and the values should be the room numbers.